edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-04-03-future-of-augmented-reality.md

 The impact of AR in training is already proving hugely successful.
 A study conducted by Blippar, AR thought leaders, found those who studied using AR performed 150% better than those using traditional paper-based training materials (Sharma, 2018).

-Evidence also shows that in manufacturing or assembly-type situations where employees use AR applications to view step-by-step instructions, instead of referring to a desktop computer or paper manual, routinely show productivity gains of between 20 percent and 35 percent (Kroc, 2017).
+Evidence also shows that in manufacturing or assembly-type situations where employees use AR applications to view step-by-step instructions, instead of referring to a desktop computer or paper manual, routinely show productivity gains of between 20% and 35% (Kroc, 2017).

-Research from Boeing has also supported that through the use of AR, employees have demonstrated a “90 percent improvement in first-time quality and a 30 percent reduction in the time required to complete the job” (Ismail, 2018).
+Research from Boeing has also supported that through the use of augmented reality in corporate training, employees have demonstrated a “90 percent improvement in first-time quality and a 30 percent reduction in the time required to complete the job” (Ismail, 2018).

 Lastly, follow-up research to the Boeing AR applications conducted by Upskill, an AR software company, regularly shows that AR can improve employee productivity by double-digit percentages.
 Considering the implications behind these findings, that represents millions of dollars in cost savings for a business.

 ## Challenges of augmented reality in corporate training

-Notwithstanding recent progress, AR still has some challenges to overcome.
+Notwithstanding recent progress, augmented reality in corporate training still has some challenges to overcome.
 For instance, most AR applications are directly tied to GPS.
 They need to be able to detect your location in order to provide information that is relevant to you.
 However, GPS is only currently accurate to within 30 feet and is sometimes limited by obstructions.
 Researchers are working to overcome this issue by developing AR devices with improved image recognition technology (Javornik et al., 2019).

 Another limitation is that people or companies may not want to rely on their smartphones to superimpose information.
-Although smartphones are improving, many of them have too small screens for people’s liking.
-For that reason, it is much more likely that a wearable device will be the direction for AR.
+Although smartphones are improving, many of them have too small screens for some people’s liking.
+For that reason, it is much more likely that a wearable device will be the direction for augmented reality for corporate training.
 Or better yet, there is a possibility of AR lenses and glasses that will provide users with more convenient, expansive views of the world around them (Kim, Hwang, Kim, Ahn, & Chung, 2016).

 ## Towards the future of augmented reality in corporate training